KEN ROSS Executive Producer/Director-Cinematographer

 SANDI PERLMUTTER Producer/Writer

 Sandi Perlmutter is a New York based filmmaker.
 For over two decades she has written and produced television shorts and promos for such clients as Bravo, AMC, Turner Broadcasting, MuchmusicUSA and Fuse.
 She has created TV segments for European TV including ZDF and ARD/Germany, SRD/Switzerland and RAI/Italy.
 She also produced the award-winning documentary Russell Means: Born Again Primitive, a Swiss/German co-production.
-Sandi recently completed her first documentary, Gotta Have Heart, now playing on the film festival circuit.
+Sandi’s recent films are the award-winning Gotta Have Heart and The Great Democracy of Nature (work in progress).

 BETSY REID Producer

 Betsy is an accomplished film and video producer whose work includes commercials, documentaries, lifestyle programs, corporate videos and docudramas.
 Her projects have appeared on Hallmark, National Geographic and Discovery Channels among others.
 She has a strong commitment to using media that helps non profits make a positive difference in their local communities and around the world.